tytydraco/yessleep/out/Someone_sent_my_dead_exs_still_beating_Heart_to_me.md

 “Signed Talya.”

 Was this Talya’s revenge?
 My questions are still stirring in my head even now.
-Why would she send my Eroica’s heart?
+Why would she send me Eroica’s heart?
 How and why did she get the heart in the first place?
 And why is the heart still beating?
 I don’t know what to do.
 Should I dispose of the heart?
 Should I confront Talya about this?
 I’m scared I’m being watched right now.
 I might update this, but I might not.
 Personal lives and all that.

 Until then, if ever.